BetweenWalls/PD2-Singleplayer/README.md

 * Ethereal versions of certain skill-specific items (Spirit Keeper, Ormus' Robes, Spirit Ward)
 * Examples of popular low-level dueling (LLD) charms and other PvP-relevant items
 * Unique/Set items with variable inventory graphics - Rings, Amulets, Rainbow Facets
-* Regular ethereal armor with maximum defense values (they currently just have random values within the correct range)
-* Regular superior weapons/armor with +15% ED
 * More examples of regular item bases with different pointmods
 * More examples of useful magic items such as +3 skill amulets, +6 Amazon javelins, +6 pointmod items, or even vanilla classics like JMoD
 * More examples of rare/crafted items